NETSPAR THEME GRANTS 2020

 There is one selection round each year.

 - Applications are evaluated for academic quality by the Scientific Council.
-In this evaluation round at least three members of the Scientific Council will judge and grade the academic quality of the proposals.
+In some cases additional reviewers will be apporached by the chair of Scientific Council.
+At least three members of the Scientific Council will judge and grade the academic quality of the proposals.
 Proposals have to get an average of 3.5 points (out of 5) in order to continue on to the next evaluation round.

 - Applications with sufficient academic quality are submitted to the Partner Research Council, which makes recommendations to the Netspar Board of Directors.